partim/random-travel-docs/interrail/reservations.md

 Reservations can be purchased from booking offices at Italian stations.
 They are _not_ available from ticket machines.

+### Norway

+Reservations are mandatory on all long distance services with the exception of the Oslo to Gothenburg service.

+Reservations can not be purchased online or on ticket machines.
+You have to either call Entur, the organization that sells railway tickets in Norway, at [+47 61 27 90 88](tel:+4761279088) or go to one of their ticket offices, available in Bergen, Stavanger, Trondheim, Oslo, and Olso airport.

 ### Poland

 Reservations are mandatory for all PKP Intercity trains (that’s the